Can you give us a bit of background information on yourself?

 Don’t be!
 You can only be so much of an influence due to limited amount of time you spend with the kids.
 The parents might need some help in seeing things the way you do but the experience will get better for you, the parents, the kid and the club if you get the parents onboard so what is there to fear?
 I do think that some coaches are afraid.
 Maybe they are uncertain of themselves as coaches and don’t want ask any pesky questions but believe me most parents understand if you just stay honest and sometimes even admit to making mistakes (hell were all learning all the time aren’t we?)

 For those parents unaware of their influential role within youth sports, what advice would you give them?

 Your child needs your support and your love.
-Without it nothing is fun for them.
+Without it, nothing is fun for them.
 Help them, support them and grow with them.
-Youth sport can be fantastic.
+Youth sports can be fantastic.
 It can learn your child a great deal about life and how to function together with others but without your support the child will soon lose interest.

 Quitting it is.
 You should quit when you’re on top they say and after winning another national championship (Under 16 years’ group)I’m leaving.
 I’ve had a job offer as coach educator for the southern part of Sweden and I’m thinking about taking that up.
 Why shouldn’t I try to spread the few words of wisdom that I do have?

 I would like to add that for me the best moment has not been training players that have reached high levels.
 The greatest enjoyment is in today’s internet world, for my birthdays I usually get mails from former players thanking me for maybe not always making them the best players but making the best possible person they could be and having fun at the same time even if I once in awhile gave them a telling off at halftime!

 Jan, would highly recommend https://footblogball.wordpress.com/ as a source of great content for everyone involved in football.

 Thank you to Jan Alm, for taking the time to complete the following interview questions.